 The sliders have a smooth action and centre detents.
 However, the two knobs (S1/S2) are overly stiff with barely perceptible detents.

 The horizontal trims are easy to reach.
-The vertical trims are located quite high, and are a bit of a stretch.
+By constrast, the vertical trims are located quite high, and are a bit of a stretch.

 The dials either side of the screen are the Ethos programming controls and work just like on the X18 and X20.